 Subclass 457 visa eligible occupations

-Occupations listed in both Schedule 1 and Schedule 2 to this instrument are eligible for subclass 457 visas.
+Occupations listed in both Schedule 1 and Schedule 2 in either of these instruments are eligible for subclass 457 visas.

-Specification of occupations, a person or body, a country or countries
+See: Specification of occupations, a person or body, a country or countries 2015

 The list is known as the Consolidated Sponsored Occupation List and a simpler version is available.